trdownie/ucd-cv-website/README.md

 -----------------------------

-This section outlines deploying projects from GitHub.
+This section outlines deploying projects using GitHub Pages, and how to fork and clone Repositories.

 ### **GitHub Pages**
 This project was deployed using GitHub Pages.
 To do this: